linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/05 Monetary Approach Balance Payments.md

 ---
-aliases:
-- Monetary Approach Balance Payments
+title: The Monetary Approach to the Balance of Payments
-tags: null
-key_concepts: null
 parent_directory: International Finance Full chapters
-cssclasses: academia
-title: 'Chapter 5: Monetary Approach Balance Payments'
-linter-yaml-title-alias: 'Chapter 5: Monetary Approach Balance Payments'
+formatted: 2025-12-21 05:15:00 PM
+formatter_model: claude-sonnet-4-5-20250929
+cli-tool: claude-code
 primary_tags:
-- money positive function domestic
+  - monetary approach balance payments
-- quantity theory money basis
+  - quantity theory money
-- stable demand money function
+  - money demand function
-- exchange rates monetary approach
+  - exchange rate determination
+  - balance payments disequilibrium
 secondary_tags:
-- monetary approach balance payments
-- chapter simple monetary model
+  - purchasing power parity
-- demand nominal money balances
+  - aggregate demand supply
-- postulate monetary approach
-- equilibrium monetary
-- mind monetary model referring
-- money balances greater reason
+  - money supply reserves
-- monetarists use quantity theory
-- monetary approach argues devaluation
+  - devaluation effects
-tags_extracted: '2025-12-18T01:31:35.148124'
+  - fixed floating exchange rates
+  - monetarist theory
+cssclasses: academia
 ---

 # CHAPTER 5

 ## THE MONETARY APPROACH TO THE BALANCE OF PAYMENTS

-CHAPTER OUTLINE
+## Chapter Outline

-5.1 Introduction
+### 5.1 Introduction

-5.2 A simple monetary model
+### 5.2 A Simple Monetary Model
-5.3 Te monetarist concept of balance of payments disequilibrium 5.4 Te e$ects of a devaluation
+### 5.3 The Monetarist Concept of Balance of Payments Disequilibrium
+### 5.4 The Effects of a Devaluation

-5.5 A monetary exchange rate equation
+### 5.5 A Monetary Exchange Rate Equation
-5.6 A money supply expansion under !xed exchange rates

-5.7
-A money supply expansion under floating exchange rates 5.8 Te e$ects of an increase in income under !xed exchange rates

-5.9
-Te e$ects of an increase in income under floating exchange rates 5.10 An increase in foreign prices under !xed exchange rates

-5.11
+### 5.6 A Money Supply Expansion Under Fixed Exchange Rates

+### 5.7 A Money Supply Expansion Under Floating Exchange Rates
+### 5.8 The Effects of an Increase in Income Under Fixed Exchange Rates

+### 5.9 The Effects of an Increase in Income Under Floating Exchange Rates
+### 5.10 An Increase in Foreign Prices Under Fixed Exchange Rates

+### 5.11 An Increase in Foreign Prices Under Floating Exchange Rates
-An increase in foreign prices under floating exchange rates 5.12 Implications of the monetary approach
+### 5.12 Implications of the Monetary Approach
-5.13 Empirical evidence on the monetary approach
+### 5.13 Empirical Evidence on the Monetary Approach
-5.14 Criticisms of the monetary approach
+### 5.14 Criticisms of the Monetary Approach
-5.15 Conclusions
+### 5.15 Conclusions

 5.1 INTRODUCTION